Peter Mende-Siedlecki

 Secondary graduate student alumni

 Robert obtained his PhD in psychology at University of Delaware, studying social neuroscience.
 His research interests are inspired by identity, as it interacts with dynamic psychological processes, having implications for wellbeing.
 He received his Master's in psychology from UPenn, and prior to his research career, ran a professional coaching practice spanning New York and Philadelphia.
-CV
+Currently, he is now a medical student at Penn State College of Medicine with a focus in Psychiatry.

 Lab Manager and post-bac Alumni